 Braga is a city with an impressive cathedral high in the mountains on the outskirts of the city that is worth a visit.
 Porto is the effortless city of Portugal where you see many historic buildings.
 Douro valley is the wine region where you can drive by car through the narrow roads over the hills with endless views over the vineyards.

-If you follow our Portuguese route, Braga is your next destination.
+If you follow our Portugal itinerary, Braga is your next destination.
 Our travel route is handy and is packed with tips to create your itinerary.

 What do you think of Peneda Gerês National Park?
 Share your thoughts in the comments below!